cloudmesh/client/docs/source/system.rst

   https://portal.futuresystems.org/my/ssh-keys

-Naturally this only works if you are elidgable to register and get an account.
-Once you are in a valid project you can user indias resources.
+Naturally this only works if you are eligible to register and get an account.
+Once you are in a valid project you can use indias resources.
 After that you need to upload your public key that you generated into the portal and did a cat on.